This post was last updated on August 19th, 2021 at 03:50 pm

 Guaranteed rent shares some of the benefits of a rent guarantee insurance however, in the case of our platinum Rent on Time package, the landlord's rent is paid every month on a set day even if the tenant does not pay rent.
 Essentially, there is no more stress when waiting up to 8 weeks for your rent to be paid.

 The industry may refer to this type of product as a guaranteed rent scheme and there are some high street agents that offer this type of service however, from our perspective, there is one major difference: your rent is paid to you in full at current market value.

 In terms of a guaranteed rent scheme, you as a landlord would benefit from:

 - The tenant having undergone referencing including a landlord check, employment and credit check.

 - The legal documentation taken care of at the start of the tenancy agreement including a watertight tenancy between you and your tenant

 - You receive the full market value for your property and only pay a small fixed monthly fee

 - A rent collection service where your rent is paid on time, on the same day, every month without fail

-One known high street agent offers guaranteed rent however, they effectively become your tenant and they sub-let your property.
-They then pay you “slightly less than the market rent value”.
-This can also be refereed to as Rent-to-Rent and you may be interested in reading Mary Latham’s views on the pitfalls of Rent-to-Rent schemes.
+One known high street agent offers guaranteed rent however, they effectively become your tenant and sub-let your property.
+They then pay you "slightly less than the market rent value".
+This can also be refered to as Rent-to-Rent.
+You may be interested in reading Mary Latham's views on the pitfalls of Rent-to-Rent schemes.